 WHat's Up with the Hynes Family Quintet?....

-Maggie (cello) graduated from Colgate Univeristy in May and has been recruited by a medical consulting firm in Washington, DC
+Maggie (cello) is a 2013 graduate of Colgate University and currently works for a consulting firm in Washington, DC

-Brigid (violin) is entering sophomore year at NHS and will play hockey
+Brigid (violin) is entering junior year at NHS and will play hockey

-Brendan (viola) is a 7th grade student at Norwell MS where he performs with the school band.
+Brendan (viola) will be an 8th grade student at Norwell MS where he performs with the school band.
 He plays hockey and is a lacrosse goalie